saipreethika12/CO-24_Binary_Nexus/README.md

 2. Run the simulator with the specified configuration.
 3. Execute programs and observe the output statistics including stalls, cache miss rate, and IPC.
 4. Analyze the impact of cache configuration on performance and optimize as needed.
 ---
-To incorporate the SIMD unit and the two-bit branch predictor into the existing simulator, let's update the README for Phase 4:

----